"Disturbing" texts between Oregon police and far-right group prompt investigation

 The Portland police has been criticized for its use of force against counterprotesters.

-McKelvey, who was previously arrested by officers at a demonstration, said the department already gives the appearance of being against counterprotesters because they often face them when they line up, while putting their backs to the far-right groups.
+Gregory McKelvey, an organizer with the activist group Portland's Resistance, was previously arrested by officers at a demonstration and said the department already gives the appearance of being against counterprotesters because they often face them when they line up, while putting their backs to the far-right groups.

 "I don't think it would be beyond anybody's imagination that police might want to have a friendly correspondence with right-wing organizations to collect information.
 However, it crosses a line when you're tipping off those organizers to when new leftist organizations are being formed, to where leftist protesters are or how its members can avoid arrest," McKelvey said.
 "I've attended these rallies and I've never been tipped off."